spockbots/city/docs-source/source/edu/lessons.rst

 Problem: In our first exercise we are exploring the color sensor.
-Often you only have a single color sensor, but when looking at the different sensors in your kits, they may all behave slightly different.
+Often you only have a single color sensor, but when looking at the different sensors in your kits, they may all behave slightly differently.
 What registers as black 8 on one sensor may register as black 15 on another.
 The same is valid with white, we may see values such as 80, 100, and so on.

 However we know that the color values are always between 0 - 100.
 With one significant issue.
-Once in a while no value is returned and if we were to expect an integer we need to make sure that python can react towards such errors.
+Once in a while no value is returned and if we were to expect an integer we need to make sure that Python can react towards such errors.

-As we also want you to learn about classes in python we provide you with a template that you need to complete.
+As we also want you to learn about classes in Python we provide you with a template that you need to complete.
 Please revisit our Python material and look at how we define classes.
 Now let us define a class for a `better` Color sensor and we call this class